d1vanov/quentier/CodingStyle.md

 ## Source file names

-A name of a header/source file should reflect the name of the class declared/implemented in the file.
+The name of a header/source file should reflect the name of the class declared/implemented in the file.
 In case when the header/source file contains declarations/implementations for more than one class, the file name should be either the most important class’ name or some name encompassing the nature of those multiple classes.
 If the header/source file doesn’t contain C++ classes at all, the file name should just provide some reasonable hint about the contents of the file.

 C++ header files have `.h` extension and source files have `.cpp` extension.